UNITED STATES

 Operating Activities

-During the nine months ended March 31, 2023 we used cash in operating activities of $6.6 million, primarily resulting from our net loss of $7.6 million combined with changes in working capital and non-cash expenses contributed to net cash used in operating activities.
+During the three months ended September 30, 2023, we used cash in operating activities of $2.2 million, primarily resulting from our net loss of $2.5 million combined with changes in our working capital and non-cash expenses contributed to net cash used in operating activities.

 Investing Activities

-During the nine months ended March 31, 2024, cash provided by investing activities of less than $0.01 million resulted from the purchases of property and equipment.
+During the three months ended September 30, 2024, cash used in investing activities of $0 resulted from the purchases and sale of short-term investments.

 Financing Activities

-During the nine months ended March 31, 2024, cash provided by financing activities of $4.7 million consisted of $5.2 million in gross proceeds derived from the 2023 Private Placement, offset by total transaction costs of $0.5 million.
+During the three months ended September 30, 2024, cash provided by financing activities of $838,000 consisted of $1.0 million in gross proceeds derived from the ATM, offset by total transaction costs of $192,000.

 We expect our expenses to increase substantially in connection with our ongoing research and development activities, particularly as we continue the research and development of and the clinical trials for our Product Candidates.
-In addition, we expect to incur additional costs associated with operating as a US-listed public company and associated with any required investment into the Company’s research and development efforts targeting small molecule drug candidates.
+In addition, we expect to incur additional costs associated with operating as a US-listed public company and associated with any required investment into BayMedica’s research and development efforts targeting cannabinoid analogs.
 As a result, we expect to incur substantial operating losses and negative operating cash flows for the foreseeable future.

-In accordance with the Financial Accounting Standards Board (“FASB”) Accounting Standards Update (“ASU”) 2014-15, Disclosure of Uncertainties about an Entity’s Ability to Continue as a Going Concern (Subtopic 205-40), we have evaluated whether there are conditions and events, considered in the aggregate, that raise substantial doubt about our ability to continue as a going concern within one year after the date that the consolidated financial statements are issued.
+In accordance with the Financial Accounting Standards Board (“FASB”) Accounting Standards Update (“ASU”) 2014-15, Disclosure of Uncertainties about an Entity’s Ability to Continue as a Going Concern (Subtopic 205-40), we have evaluated whether there are conditions and events, considered in the aggregate, that raise substantial doubt about the Company’s ability to continue as a going concern within one year after the date that the unaudited condensed consolidated financial statements are issued.

-Through March 31, 2024, we have funded our operations primarily with proceeds from the sale of our common shares.
-We have incurred recurring losses and negative cash flows from operations since its inception, including net losses of $5.7 million for the nine months ended March 31, 2024.
-In addition, we have an accumulated deficit of $107.1 million as of March 31, 2024.
+Through September 30, 2024, we funded our operations primarily with proceeds from the sale of our Common Shares.
+We have incurred recurring losses and negative cash flows from operations since its inception, including net losses of $1.7 million and $2.5 million for the three months ended September 30, 2024 and 2023, respectively.
+In addition, we have an accumulated deficit of $110.8 million as of September 30, 2024.

 We expect to continue to seek additional funding through equity financings, debt financings or other capital sources, including collaborations with other companies, government contracts or other strategic transactions.
-We may not be able to obtain financing on acceptable terms, if at all.
-The terms of any financing may materially and adversely affect the holdings or the rights of our existing equityholders.
+We may not be able to obtain financing on acceptable terms, or at all.
+The terms of any financing may adversely affect the holdings or the rights of our existing shareholders.

-Our funding requirements, and the timing and amount of our operating expenditures will depend largely on:
+Our funding requirements and timing and amount of our operating expenditures will depend largely on:

 ● | the scope, progress, results and costs of discovery research, preclinical development, laboratory testing and clinical trials for our Product Candidates; |